Experts drill Arctic ice to fathom speed of melt

 The sea ice area retreats each summer and this year is closing on a record low in 2007.
 With one week of the melt season to go, it is now less than two-thirds of the area it covered in the early 1970s.

-The sea ice, distinct from ice sheets hundreds of meters thick over rock in Greenland, floats on the Arctic Ocean and wildlife including polar bears and walruses depend on it for survival.
+The sea ice, distinct from ice sheets hundreds of metres thick over rock in Greenland, floats on the Arctic Ocean and wildlife including polar bears and walruses depend on it for survival.

 Wider "wild card" risks from an ice-free ocean in summer include weather disruption as the difference in temperature between the equator and poles is the engine of the world's weather.